aletheia-foundation/aletheia-app/README.md

 ## Get involved

-Check out of Contributor Guidelines, our Code of Conduct and our Roadmap.
+Skim our whitepaper (It's a few pages long so skiming is OK), check out of Contributor Guidelines, our Code of Conduct and our Roadmap.
 If this is looking like a project you want to participate in, contact us on the below details.

 ## Contact us